danielp-meyer/HateoasBuilder/README.md

 }
 ```

 By using the extension method for the `HttpContext`, the link builder is able to determine the base URL and append the employees route.
-This allow you to not worry what the base URL as the `HttpContext` knows this and links can be created dynamically.
+This allow you to not worry what the base URL is as the `HttpContext` knows this and links can be created dynamically.

 ### Sample API